Moving To Germany in 2023 [19-Step How-To English Guide]

 Most German cities have designated cycling lanes, allowing the bicycle to be a great way to get around.
 You can either buy a used bike at a flea market or a new bike from one of the many bike stores in your city.

 Public transportation is big in Germany.
-Within a city but also across the country.
 You will find a wide network of buses, subways, and trains.
 If you plan to use public transit daily, I recommend getting a monthly pass rather than paying for each ride individually.

 Despite the great public transportation network, cars are very popular in Germany.
 Depending on where you live and how long your commute is, you might need to opt for a vehicle.
 If you need to use a car every once in a while, I recommend signing up for a car-sharing platform like ShareNow or renting a car for the weekends when you need it.